3mdeb/news-and-ideas/_posts/2018-08-14-apu2-validation-with-rte.md

 ```
 > we are using DB9 connector which is mapped to `/dev/ttyS1`

-Now, we have the ability to control our Device Under Test from our
+Now, we have the ability to control Device Under Test from our personal computer
-personal computer and watch APU2 console on another tab.
+and watch APU2 console on another tab.

 To test, if our connections are correct, we can go through a firmware flashing
 procedure.
-I will use mainline release v4.8.0.2 from PCEngines [github](https://pcengines.github.io/)
+I will use mainline release v4.8.0.2 from PC Engines
-site.
+[github](https://pcengines.github.io/) site.
 Generally, it's an easy task.
 First, power on DUT by typing:

 ```
 root@orange-pi-zero:~# echo 1 > /sys/class/gpio/gpio199/value